 For other singers, the stage fright manifests in crying, and this is extremely hard to watch.
 The problem with stage fright is that you have to get on stage in front of people to experience it and with time, you will get over it.
 Simply put you have to take the plunge, most singers never have the chance to sing on a stage, and you shouldn’t throw it away just because you are afraid.
 Stage fright can be also present if you have to sing in front of your family, if you want to get over this then check out my recent article Fear of singing in front of family ( How to get over it? ).

 Memories can bring out a lot in a person, from pure happiness to pure misery and sadness.
-There are some songs which are excellent at doing this, and if you sing them then odds are that you will start crying while you are singing.
+There are some songs that are excellent at doing this, and if you sing them then odds are that you will start crying while you are singing them.
 Songs that bring back some memories are excellent for making the audience feel those memories, the memories can be personal or something that happened in the past and everybody knows about it.

 Generally speaking, there are two types of memories, sad and happy, the bad news is that even happy memories can make you cry while you are singing.
 Often times you will see singers who close their eyes while they are singing, they do this because they want to feel the memories, which will help them to project their emotions a lot better.